grubngo/grubngo.github.io/index.md

 # Developer Guide

-[install Meteor](https://www.meteor.com/install) for your specific platform.
+[Download](https://www.meteor.com/install) Meteor for your specific platform.

-[download a copy of GrubNGo](https://github.com/grubngo/GrubNGo/archive/master.zip), or clone it from GitHub with the button above.
+[Download](https://github.com/grubngo/GrubNGo/archive/master.zip) a copy of GrubNGo, or clone it from GitHub with the button above.

-Open your command terminal, changing your directory path to the /app destination.
+Open your command terminal, change your directory path to the GrubNGo/app destination.
 Install meteor with the following command:

 ```
 $ meteor npm install

 ```

 After installation completes, enter the following to run the application.

 ```
 $ meteor npm run start

 ```

 Open your internet browser, enter [http://localhost:3000](http://localhost:3000) into the address bar and press enter.
 Your browser should show the application running locally on your computer.

 # Development History